mediamicroservices/mm/README.md

     * If you use option e, your command will look like this: makedvd -e -d [path/to/directory] [input].
     * If you use option -E, your command will look like this: makedvd -E [input].

+#### makefingerprint
+* makefingerprint creates perceptual hashes from input video files and packages.
+It is also capable of reporting fingerprint information into a centralized database set up through mm.

 #### makeflv ####
 * makeflv creates a flash file from a video file or package input.
 Your command will look like this: makeflv [input].
 * makeflv has options d, o, n, e, E. To reread what those options mean, return to [section header](https://github.com/mediamicroservices/mm#mediamicroservices-functions-and-instructions-for-use).